mesax1/juanpml/src/content/post/evaluating-rag-llm-systems.md

 One suggestion: Use side-by-side comparisons of retrieval results before and after index updates to confirm performance gains.

 :::tip[Pro Tip]
-If you have to focus in only one metric, focus on Recall.
+If you must focus on only one metric, choose Recall.
 It is the most important metric to ensure that you are retrieving the most relevant information and sending it to the LLM.
 :::

 ### 3.2 Prompt Engineering